Mapleton, Queensland: Amenities

 The Mapleton Community Library is at 10 Obi Obi Creek Road (26.6246°S 152.8655°E).
 It is operated by volunteers.

 Mapleton Post Office is at 11 Post Office Road (26.6226°S 152.8659°E).

 Mapleton has many other community services, associations and clubs including the Mapleton & District Community Associations (MADCA), a bowls club and community gym, a tourist information and arts centre, a choir, tennis club, kindergarten and rural fire service.
 There is also a medical centre which provides primary health care for the community.
 The Mapleton Tennis Club at 31 Obi Obi Road has two outdoor courts available to club members and the general public.

 Attractions

 The Blackall Range Tourist Drive gives visitors access to shops on Obi Obi Road and Post Office Road in Mapleton.
 These shops include a fish and chip shop, cafe and delicatessen, bakery, two coffee shops, a tavern with bottle shop, a gallery, art & gift shop, leadlight workshop, and a pizza and pasta restaurant.

-There is a Community Information Centre in Obi Obi Road.
-Next door, in the Old School House, is a secondhand clothing shop that raises money for the Sunshine Coast Community Hospice.
-Mapleton has a hardware, supermarket, service station, pharmacy, three real estate agents, and a number of massage services, alternative therapists, physiotherapist and hairdressers.
+The Old School House on Obi Obi Road houses offices for Mapleton and District Community Association alongside a secondhand clothing shop that raises money for Blackall Range Care.
+Mapleton also has a Library Community Centre, hardware, supermarket, service station, pharmacy, three real estate agents, and a number of massage services, alternative therapists, physiotherapist and hairdressers.